prometheus/prometheus/docs/querying/basics.md

 stale, then no value is returned for that time series.
 If new samples are subsequently ingested for that time series, they will be returned as normal.

-If no sample is found (by default) 5 minutes before a sampling timestamp, no value is returned for that time series at this point in time.
-This effectively means that time series "disappear" from graphs at times where their latest collected sample is older than 5 minutes or after they are marked stale.
+If no sample is found (by default) five minutes before a sampling timestamp, no value is returned for that time series at this point in time.
+This effectively means that time series "disappear" from graphs at times where their latest collected sample is older than five minutes or after they are marked stale.

 Staleness will not be marked for time series that have timestamps included in their scrapes.
 Only the 5 minute threshold will be applied in that case.